IronOCR Linux Compatibility & Setup Guide

 Frequently Asked Questions

-What are the supported Linux distributions for IronOCR?
+Which Linux distributions are officially supported for IronOCR?

-IronOCR officially supports Ubuntu 20, Ubuntu 18, Debian 11, and Debian 10 for 'zero configuration' setup.
+IronOCR officially supports Ubuntu 20, Ubuntu 18, Debian 11, and Debian 10 for 'zero configuration' setup, which allows for seamless integration with minimal configuration.

-Do I need to change my code to run IronOCR on Linux?
+Is it necessary to modify my C# code to run IronOCR on Linux?

-No code changes are required to run IronOCR on Linux.
-It generally works out of the box due to extensive testing and configuration.
+No, it is not necessary to modify your C# code to run IronOCR on Linux.
+The software is designed to work out of the box on supported Linux distributions due to extensive testing and configuration.

-How can I manually set up IronOCR on Ubuntu 20?
+How can I install necessary packages for IronOCR on Ubuntu 20?

-To manually set up IronOCR on Ubuntu 20, update your package list and install the necessary packages using the commands: 'sudo apt update' and 'sudo apt install -y apt-utils libgdiplus libc6-dev'.
+To install the necessary packages for IronOCR on Ubuntu 20, update your package list and install the required dependencies using the commands: sudo apt update and sudo apt install -y apt-utils libgdiplus libc6-dev.

-Linux support is crucial because many cloud services, such as Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Azure DevOps Docker, rely heavily on Linux.
+Linux support is critical for OCR software like IronOCR because many cloud services, such as Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Azure DevOps Docker, rely heavily on Linux, making it essential for enterprise and SaaS solutions.